This Green Pepper Jelly recipe is super easy to make and goes great over a block of cream cheese with some wheat-thin crackers.

 After the jars are sterilized, you can preserve the food.

-Once your jars are sterilized, you can fill with your jelly and seal.
+Once your jars are sterilized, you can fill them with your jelly and seal them.
 Be sure to leave about 1/4″ of headspace at the top of the jar so that it can seal properly.

-Then place the jars in the pot with the rack and water and heat for about 10 minutes.
-This will ensure that the seals properly seal as they should.
+Place the mason jars in the pot with the rack and water and heat for about 10 minutes.

-Remove from the water bath and place on a towel on the counter and allow it to rest and cool.
+Remove from the water bath, place jars on a towel on the counter, and allow it to rest and cool.
 You will eventually hear a “pop” sound come from each of your jars as they are sealing.

-A few hours later, be sure to press on the top of each jar and make sure that the center has sunk down.
+A few hours later, be sure to press on the top of each jar and make sure that the center has sunk.
 That means it has been sealed.
 Then store the jelly in either the refrigerator or give it to someone to enjoy.
+You can also store them on the shelf since they are shelf-stable.

 Looking for other jam and jelly recipes?
 Check these out!